eslavnov/pylips/README.md

-user =                  # will be discovered automatically (if required for your TV model), but you can override it here pass =                  # will be discovered automatically (if required for your TV model), but you can override it here protocol =              # will be discovered automatically, but you can override it here [MQTT] host =                  # your MQTT broker's ip address port =                  # your MQTT broker's port
+user =                  # will be discovered automatically (if required for your TV model), but you can override it here pass =                  # will be discovered automatically (if required for your TV model), but you can override it here protocol =              # will be discovered automatically, but you can override it here ambihue_node =          # will be discovered automatically, but you can override it here [MQTT] host =                  # your MQTT broker's ip address port =                  # your MQTT broker's port